wp-plugins/maxgalleria/readme.txt

 * Developer hooks (actions and filters)
 * Multiple galleries on any post/page
 * Exclude galleries from search results

+== Screenshots ==

+There are too many screenshots to list here, but you can [see all of them on the MaxGalleria website](http://maxgalleria.com/features/).

 == Installation ==

 For automatic installation: